ataylor284/spring-security-eventlog/README.md

 * sessionId - the user's session
 * eventName - the name of the event
 * remoteAddress - the user's IP address
+* switchedUsername - username that is being switched to
 * dateCreated - the event's timestamp

 Some of the event names that are captured: